Almana-mc/LogisticsNetworks/src/main/resources/assets/logisticsnetworks/guides/logisticsnetworks/guide/filters_name.md

 ---
 item_ids: [logisticsnetworks:name_filter]
 navigation:
-  title: Name Filter
+  title: Regex Filter
   parent: filters.md
   icon: logisticsnetworks:name_filter
   position: 4
 ---

-# Name Filter
+# Regex Filter

-Name Filter does lowercase contains matching on display names.
+Regex Filter matches by regex pattern (case-insensitive) on display names and tooltips.

 Example:

-If you set `stone`, it matches any target name that contains `stone`.
+If you set `.*stone.*`, it matches any target whose name contains "stone".
+The pattern uses Java regex syntax and is case-insensitive.

+Match scope can be set to:

+1. Name: matches against display name only.
+2. Tooltip: matches against tooltip lines only.
+3. Both: matches against name and tooltip lines.

 Target type can be: